Just-Some-Plugins/Assets/README.md

 1. Make sure the `Base` layer at the top is on.
 1. Use the Magic Wand to select the exterior of your icon.
     - Tolerance: `80`
-1. Go to the `Base` Layer, Set the Wand's mode to `Intersect` and select the interior of the Base.
+1. Go to the `Base` Layer, Set the Wand's mode to `Intersect` and select the exterior of the Base.
 1. Create a New Layer above your Icon called `<your abbreviation> Mask`.
 1. Fill your Selection.
 1. Create a New Layer beneath your Icon called `<your abbreviation> Color`.